 This has to do with the longer wavelength of light on the red spectrum.
 I won’t get into the physics of light but you should have a basic grasp of how light and the light sensor on the scope interact.

 Where range dealt with the external factors of light, what happens to it inside the scope’s electronics is the gain.
 This is what takes the very dim light reflected off a hog 50 yards down range and turns it into light bright enough for you to see.
 The amount of the increase is the gain.
 Usually, these are unpublished numbers unless you really want to go digging in the technical manuals.

-Still, it’s important to know that this is a factor in how well your scope will work, especially on very dark nights or on targets that reflect less IR light.
+Still, it’s important to know that this is a factor in how well your rifle scope will work, especially on very dark nights or on targets that reflect less IR light.
 Higher gain scopes will have more contrast between targets and the background.

 So why not have very high gain on all scopes?
 Because eventually they would get so sensitive to light that they would just wash out and nothing would be visible but a bright blur.
 There are night time shooters that prefer all the gain they can get but I like something more modest.
 It helps me preserve my natural night vision while giving me the edge I need.

 When we talk about image quality with a standard glass optic, it usually has to do with clarity, brightness, and contrast which all come from the overall quality of the lenses and any treatments they may have.
 With a night vision scope, we are talking about actual resolution.
 Much like an old cathode TV vs a modern HD TV, there is a huge range of resolutions possible that will affect visual quality.